 Angiogenesis in PET studies

-The process of new blood vessel growth by sprouting from existing vessels in microvasculature (angiogenesis) is essential for tissue growth and regeneration, and it is strictly controlled by angiogenic stimulators and inhibitors.
+The process of new blood vessel growth by budding and sprouting from existing vessels in microvasculature (angiogenesis) is essential for tissue growth and regeneration, and it is strictly controlled by angiogenic stimulators and inhibitors.
 Vascular remodelling is the process where the arrangement and structure of existing vessels is changed through cell growth, apoptosis, migration, and production or degradation of the extracellular matrix (ECM).

 Arteriogenesis is not induced by hypoxia and ischemia, but it is initiated in pre-existing collateral vessels.
 Increased perfusion pressure and pulsatile blood shear stress induces diametrical growth via transient inflammatory response, including growth factors and cytokines such as tumour necrosis factor α.